altumguides/altumguides.github.io/index.md

   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
-	  - Images with very poor quality or the subject is too fa
+	  - Images with very poor quality or the subject is too far away
   - Generally speaking, when the subject is in the image and in focus, you don't want to mark it.
   - Special cases:
 	  - The main identity is in the picture but older or younger. *Don't mark*